 Constitution and government

-The Constitution guarantees all inhabitants freedom of thought, conscience and religion as well as freedom of expression and the right to knowledge (Articles 14 and 15).
-The government generally respects these rights in practice.
-President Weah appointed the first Muslim religious advisor to the President in March of 2019.
-This advisor serves along with two Christian advisors, and informs and advises the President of topics relevant to the Muslim community.
-This advisor announced in 2019 that an agreement had been reached by the government that official programs would include a Christian prayer and a Muslim prayer.
+In 2019, former President George Weah appointed a Religious Advisor on Islamic Affairs – the country’s first official Muslim religious advisor to the President.
+The advisor serves along with two Christian advisors, and informs and advises the President of topics relevant to the Muslim community.
+The advisor announced in 2019 that an agreement had been reached by the government to include both a Christian and Muslim prayer in official programs.
+The position remains under the President, Joseph Boakai’s current administration.

 Education and children’s rights

-Education in Liberia was seriously affected and damaged by both Liberian Civil Wars between 1989 and 2003.
-According to the education database most of the primary schools are operated by churches or Christian missionaries.
-General public schools offer religious education, but do not require it.
-The state subsidizes private schools where most of them are affiliated with Christian or Muslim organizations.
+Education in Liberia was seriously affected and damaged by the Liberian Civil Wars.
+Most primary schools in the country are operated by churches or Christian missionaries.
+General public schools offer non-sectarian religious education which includes an overview and history of various religious traditions and an emphasis on moral values.
+The state also subsidizes private schools – the majority of which are affiliated with either Christian or Muslim organizations.

 Family, community and society